2023 Intensive Care Nursing

 - Structured Clinical Rotations: students may gain clinical experience in the following areas: General Intensive Care Unit; Cardiothoracic Intensive Care Unit; Emergency Department; Aneasthetics; and Acute Coronary Care.

-- Educational and Clinical Support: Emphasis is placed on adult learning principles, which encourage individuals to take responsibility for personal and professional development.
+- Educational and Clinical Support: Emphasis is placed on adult learning principles, which encourage individuals to take responsibility and accountability for personal and professional development.
 All clinical areas have Clinical Nurse Educators to provide guidance and support.
 The Nurse Educator’s responsibility is in teaching participants effective learning strategies such as independent and/or self-directed learning.
 This type of learning contributes to personal and professional growth, promotes lifelong learning and enables the individual to pursue excellence in patient care.

 - Clinical Study Days: 112 hours have been allocated as Study Days for clinically focused learning.
 Content of these Study Days is designed to complement the theoretical content of tertiary programs.
 Teaching and Learning strategies may include lectures and tutorials, clinical visits, literature appraisal, discussions, assessments, self-directed learning opportunities and presentations.